Homemade Ham and Cheese Hot Pockets Recipe – Better Than Store-Bought

 5. Wrap the Hot Pockets with wax paper and store them in a freezer bag for up to two months.

-For longer than that, wrap room temperature homemade Hot Pockets in wax paper and freeze flat.
-Transfer to a freezer bag and keep for up to two months.
+• Freezer Storage – Wrap room temperature hot pockets individually in wax paper and freeze flat.
+Transfer to freezer bags and store for up to 2 months.

 Hot Pocket Frequently Asked Questions